 - chronic stress

-- my son’s diagnosis of asthma – completely refuted!
-No more medicines and nebulizer for us!
+- my son’s false diagnosis of asthma – No more medicines and nebulizer for us!

 Since learning to eat real, whole foods, the way God intended, we have completely changed our lives.
 More importantly, I have changed my family tree.
 My grandchildren will be even healthier, and my great-grandchildren healthier still.
 Please join me in taking control of your health and changing your family tree.
 I invite you to learn more about my training and my approach to health coaching.